 Winner by 8%

 f.y.e. rates % higher than Books A Million on Compensation Culture Ratings vs Books A Million Ratings based on looking at 285 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Why do you feel undervalued and what would make you feel better about your compensation?".
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Does your company give annual bonuses?".

 Team Culture Ratings vs Books A Million